R-CF/ncdfCF/README.md

 ## Installation

-**<span style="color: red;">CAUTION:</span>** Package `ncdfCF` is still in the early phases of development.
+Package `ncdfCF` is still in the early phases of development.
 While extensively tested on multiple well-structured datasets, errors may still occur, particularly in datasets that do not adhere to the CF Metadata Conventions.
+The API may still change, although care is taken not to make breaking changes; any such changes will be flagged as deprecated before being replaced or removed.

 Installation from CRAN of the latest release: